teklynk/twitch_chat_alerts/README.md

 - Setup a simple NGINX web server on your local machine.
 - Use XAMPP, WampServer.
 - If you have Python installed on your machine, you can run a simple http web server using python.
-This project includes a **webserver.sh** script that will start the python web server.

 **Python3:**